-ANNUAL EVALUATIONS/PERFORMANCE APPRAISALS
+SUMMATIVE EVALUATIONS/PERFORMANCE APPRAISALS

-Catholic schools in the Diocese of Wilmington require an annual evaluation or performance appraisal of each employee.
+Catholic schools in the Diocese of Wilmington require a summative evaluation or performance appraisal of each employee.

-All employees on a diocesan employment agreement receive an annual evaluation, in accordance with the Catholic Schools Office evaluation process.
+All employees on a diocesan employment agreement receive a summative evaluation, in accordance with the Catholic Schools Office evaluation process.
 All other employees receive an annual performance appraisal.
 The respective evaluation/appraisal instrument must be provided to each employee at the start of each employment year.